NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Deriving Cryptographic Keys for Security Functions

-We demonstrate the \textit{expressive power of our formalization} by investigating the derivation of root keys from commodity memory chips.
-The dynamic and direct generation of cryptographic keys from memory fingerprint transformations into noise-tolerant bits is a basis for building security functions because: i) memory biometrics are a true source of randomness; and ii) removes the need for a protected non-volatile memory---keys can be generated on-demand and ``\textit{forgotten}" after usage.
-Here, we compare the formal model analysis with fingerprint measurements from chips under test; we begin our systematic investigate with the following question. \begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] What is the reliability of a $k$-bit NoisFre fingerprint? \end{mdframed} Transformed bits $ \digamma$ can be directly utilized as a cryptographic key because they are invariant to a desirably high number of noise-induced bit error patterns---these $\digamma$ bits exhibit a high noise-tolerance.
-The overall failure rate $P_{\rm key}^{\rm fail}$ of a $k$-bit noise-tolerant key can be expressed as:
+We demonstrate the \textit{expressive power of our formalization} by investigating the derivation of root keys from commodity memory chips facilitated by our analytical models.
+The dynamic and direct generation of cryptographic keys from memory fingerprint transformations into noise-tolerant bits is a basis for building security functions because: i) memory biometrics is a true source of randomness and ii) it removes the need for a protected non-volatile memory---keys can be generated on-demand and ``\textit{forgotten}" after usage.

+\Revsource{rev:keyDerivation}{In the following sections, we elaborate on a method for employing the new fingerprint ${\bf F}$ obtained from the NoisFre transformation to realize a cryptographic key generator (Section~\ref{sec:secure_key_generator}) and evaluate the practical realization of such a key generator (Section~\ref{sec:key-gen-eval}); we defer the security analysis of the key generation process to Section~\ref{sec:security_analysis}.}